Sts0mrg0/D2Grabber/README.md

 * Press ALT to activate grabber (uses Pixel Scanning).
 NOTE: Try avoid having the minimap toggled on, the green player icons sometimes interfere.
 * Compatible with 1080P Resolution out of the box

+### Warning - This has a lot of false positives, I recommend disabling it (F11) when not awaiting boss drops.

 ![ScanBox](https://user-images.githubusercontent.com/42287509/136714870-98ff9d3a-da6e-470d-ae2d-b36ec7eb081e.png)